SWEET SPOTS -- THE THINGS WE LOVE, FEAR, & SHIVER AT

 Who has lived through a hurricane?

 DEAD BODIES AND BONES.
-In physical therapy school, I gained an intimate knowledge of human anatomy.
-In the "gross anatomy lab," we PT's got the bodies leftover from the medical students.
+In physical therapy school, in the "gross anatomy lab," we PT's got the bodies leftover from the medical students.
 Dead bodies don't bother me -- only pain and suffering -- so as long as the bodies aren't moving or crying out, I'm okay.
 But one day, as the professor was pointing out an anatomical part on the table, I stepped around to get a better look, and almost tripped on ... a large torso on the floor, its arms still attached.
 I jumped back in a moment of surprise.

 Later, on the job, I observed two orthopedic surgeries -- hip and knee replacements.
 Lots of blood and hammer-and-chisel action.
 Didn't bother me ... until, I could have sworn, the patient was starting to move.
 I pleaded with him in my mind, Oh, please, Mr. Smith, please don't wake up now.
 Well, he didn't, of course.
 And the next day, he was my patient, and fine.